rgutierrezl/VirtualExperiments-FluidMechanics-PUCP/README.md

 List of components of the educational fluid mechanics virtual laboratory dataset

-Supporting Information 1 - Course syllabi (in English) Theoretical module syllabus prior to the intervention Laboratory module syllbus prior to the intervention Theoretical module syllabus after the intervention Laboratory module syllbus after the intervention
+Supporting Information 1 - Course syllabi (in English) Theoretical module syllabus prior to the intervention, Laboratory module syllbus prior to the intervention, Theoretical module syllabus after the intervention, Laboratory module syllbus after the intervention

-Supporting Information 2 - Fluids information (in English) List of fluids
+Supporting Information 2 - Fluids information (in English) List of fluids,
 Fluids rheological properties

 Supporting Information 3 - Numerical modeling procedure (in English) CFD modeling procedure

 Supporting Information 4 -Laboratory guidelines (in Espanish, except E-3, which is provided in both Spanish and English)
-E-1: Viscosity measurement
+E-1: Viscosity measurement,
-E-2: Sluice gate flow
+E-2: Sluice gate flow,
-E-3: Pipe head loss at an oscillatory tank
+E-3: Pipe head loss at an oscillatory tank,
-E-4: Head loss in piping networks
+E-4: Head loss in piping networks,
-E-5: Head loss in an orifice meter
+E-5: Head loss in an orifice meter,
 E-6: Head loss in a Venturimeter

 Supporting Information 5 - Virtual experiments data and tools
-E-1: Viscosity measurement
+E-1: Viscosity measurement,
-E-2: Sluice gate flow
+E-2: Sluice gate flow,
-E-3: Pipe head loss at an oscillatory tank
+E-3: Pipe head loss at an oscillatory tank,
-E-4: Head loss in piping networks
+E-4: Head loss in piping networks,
-E-5: Head loss in an orifice meter
+E-5: Head loss in an orifice meter,
 E-6: Head loss in a Venturimeter